42-AI/42ai_autonomous_cars/get_data/README.md

 ## Forewords

-- All the function in this project shall be ran from the root folder, not from sub-folder like `get_data`.
+- Every functions in this project should be run from the root folder, and not from a sub-folder like `get_data`.

 ## 1. How the database works